The Basics of Vulvovaginal Candidiasis

 If you would like to discuss your results and/or receive a prescription from a certified doctor, head over to our telehealth page to view our list of recommended doctors and book an online consultation.

 The first line of treatment is Azoles and most commonly Fluconazole in the form of vaginal suppositories or oral pills.
 If that doesn’t reduce the symptoms, it could be a sign of rare Candida species, such as Candida krusei or C. glabrata.
-Alternative medications might be anti inflammatories or probiotics and prebiotics, which can also help to prevent the infection.
 We shouldn’t forget that all off our sexual partners should also take medications, even if they are asymptomatic.

 Alternative therapies